noemi-varga/tiny-trades/README.md

 ## Features

 ### Current Features
+- **Browse All Products:** Users can view all available products in a user-friendly layout, making it easy to see the wide range of items on offer.
+- **Upload a New Product:** Users can add new items to the marketplace, including uploading images and providing detailed information about their products.

 ### Planned Features
 - **User Uploads**: A user-friendly interface for uploading items including image uploads, detailed item descriptions, and condition ratings.